CharlieDigital/chrlschn/src/content/blog/2024/a-practical-guide-to-modular-monoliths.md

 For startups and enterprise teams alike, understanding how to build “modular monoliths” (“MoMo”) can help increase velocity and reduce the drag caused by the friction of microservices.

-Let's explore how with a practical example in .NET.
+Our objective isn’t to recreate the Google paper’s architecture, but to meet the same goals of increasing velocity with a monolithic codebase that still affords flexibility in deployment.
+Let’s explore how with a practical example in .NET.

 ----